JasperFx/jasper/docs/guide/in-memory-bus.md

 <sup><a href='https://github.com/JasperFx/alba/blob/master/src/Samples/DocumentationSamples/LocalQueueMessage.cs#L5-L12' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_local_queue_routed_message' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Otherwise, you can take advantage of the routing rules on the `JasperOptions.Endpoints.Publish()` method like this:
+Otherwise, you can take advantage of Jasper's message routing rules like this:

 <!-- snippet: sample_LocalTransportApp -->
 <a id='snippet-sample_localtransportapp'></a>